axbazin/panmodule-supplementary/README.md

 ## _Klebsiella pneumoniae_ 1084

-Analysis of _Klebsiella pneumoniae_ 1084 with panModule was compared to [this study]( https://doi.org/10.1371/journal.pone.0096292).
+Analysis of _Klebsiella pneumoniae_ 1084 with panModule compared to [this study]( https://doi.org/10.1371/journal.pone.0096292).

 the directory includes:
 - Klebsiella_modules.tsv, a file listing the Klebsiella modules with a generic functional annotation and their positions on the genome.
+- spot_19.html, an html file containing a dynamic figure of the spot_19, which contains the KPHPI208 region.
+- spot_19_identical_rgps.tsv, a tsv file listing the identical RGPs of spot_19.
+- Klebsiella_pneumoniae_genomes.list, a list of the 566 genomes used for the pangenome of Klebsiella pneumoniae.